Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 Considerations:
  - I use ordinary visuals to convey special values to users while making Navigation easy in a Story Telling Theme.
  - Navigation Style: I usually like to create simple Pages that make the Story Telling a Breeze with Navigations such as "Learn More | Go to Home Page | More about Costs | More about Re-admissions | More about Durations | Clear All Filters | Start Afresh"
+ - Additionally, Click Buttons should have a pop out or call out thta says "Click here to follow link"
- - Additionally, there's a secret page that can serve as a dictionary or provide more information about the report's content.
+ - Additionally, there should be a secret page that can serve as a dictionary or provide more information about the report's content.
  - Did you find it?

 Fine Details: